Our Winnebago View suspension needed a few upgrades to minimize body roll while improving ride comfort. What were they and did they work?

 So, let’s jump right in to show you how we improved our Winnebago View’s suspension with a few simple upgrades.

-One of the first things we noticed when driving our Winnebago View was the terrible body roll when traversing in and out of parking lots or around sharp corners on the road.
+One of the first things we noticed when driving our Winnebago View was the terrible body roll when pulling into and out of parking lots as well as 90 degree turns.

-The body roll is caused by an under-sized sway bar coupled with a very tall vehicle thus, resulting in the body roll.
+The body roll is caused by an under-sized sway bar coupled with a very tall vehicle.
 Its’ very pronounced movement was terrifying the first time we experienced it.
+It felt like our Class C would tip over.

-By replacing the factory-installed OEM sway bar with an upgraded sway bar, the driving experience improved…somewhat.
+By replacing the factory-installed OEM sway bar with an upgraded sway bar, the driving experience improved a little.

 It’s a fast easy bolt-on installation backed with a lifetime warranty.
 The Hellwig sway bar is engineered and developed for our Winnebago View’s application.
 And it includes high tech polyurethane bushings.
 It has high quality 4140 chrome moly spring steel.
 This prescribed sway bar for our Mercedes Benz chassis cost about $225.